Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 Your purpose is not necessarily tied to a career; its focus may not be about making lots of money or being famous — at least, not for most of you.
 Maybe your life purpose is to make money, or maybe your life purpose will have the outcome of making money, but don’t assume that making a buck is your soul’s primary purpose for being in a physical vehicle.
 Rather than focusing on what vocation will make you the most money, focus instead on creating a life that gives you joy and provides you a forum to be of service.
 If you allow logic to overrule your heart’s desires, you will miss the boat.

 Of course, there is room in any life for trial and error, especially around finding your life purpose.
-There is, in fact, the need to make mistakes.
-And it is inevitable that you will.
+In fact, there is a need to make mistakes.
+And you inevitably will.
 No matter.
 Mistakes will teach you what is dear to you, and what you can live without.
-This discussion is not intended to imply that only a rigid course of action will get you on your right path.
-It is the willingness to test the waters and be resilient when things don’t work as planned or don’t follow a neat trajectory that will be the most benefit to you in identifying your purpose.
-The goal is to give yourself permission to experiment and to not know.
+This discussion is not intended to imply that only a rigid course of action will get you on the right path.
+It is the willingness to test the waters and be resilient when things don’t work as planned or don’t follow a neat trajectory that will be the most beneficial to you in identifying your purpose.
+The goal is to permit yourself to experiment and not know.

 Does my life purpose best express itself through a vocation?

-The reality is that collective culture and consciousness is behind in its understanding of vocation.
-As a result, most of you will live your purpose as best you can in conjunction with (or not), and in addition to, what you do to make a living.
+The reality is that collective culture and consciousness are behind in their understanding of vocation.
+As a result, most of you will live your purpose as best you can, in conjunction with (or not), and in addition to, what you do to make a living.
 The important thing is that you live your purpose and do what you can with the support you have.
 When you courageously live your purpose, you are truly in the vanguard to raise consciousness on the deeper meaning of vocation, including making new criteria for the standards by which vocation is valued.

 What does it look like when I’m living my purpose?
 More importantly, what does it feel like when I’m living my purpose?

 You will know you are living your purpose when you experience a deep sense of personal fulfillment; you will know, from your sense of accomplishment and satisfaction, that this is what is right for you.
-Your purpose is something you do whether you get paid for it or not because it gives you tremendous satisfaction.
+Your purpose is something you do whether or not you get paid for it, because it gives you tremendous satisfaction.
 Your soul’s need to experience profound fulfillment and the connection to all things that arises from living your purpose will light a fire under your feet.

 What is the common denominator behind every life purpose?

 I want to be faithful to my life purpose.
-I want to live it, but I don’t know what the next step is, especially because I’m still not clear on that purpose.
+I want to live it, but I don’t know what the next step is, mainly because I’m still not clear on that purpose.

 Trust that the next step will become apparent.
 Take the step that brings you the most excitement — this is always your cue for the right direction.
-Taking the next step on behalf of your joy is much better than not moving at all.
+Taking the next step toward your joy is much better than not moving at all.
 If you find yourself losing your joy, then correct your course to reconnect with it.
-When you follow your joy, how you live your life will gradually come back into congruence with your life purpose.
+When you follow your joy, your life will gradually come back into alignment with your life purpose.
 When you follow your joy, what is right for you will find you.
 If you cannot feel anything, move forward anyway.
 You will again find what feels best.

 Believe in yourself.